07 Oct 2025

 Such a map matters.
 Without it, we risk overlooking key questions that have not yet been answered (orphan issues) or proritized or missing opportunities to align research and innovation.
 Topic mapping provides a systematic way to capture the complexity of women’s health, reveal its interconnectedness, and point to where innovation is most urgently needed.
 It also helps surface the different actors working across the ecosystem, enabling more strategic collaborations.

-Today, we release the first version of the Women’s Health Topic Map.
+On October 7 2025, we released the first version of the Women’s Health Topic Map.

 The Topic Map is part of 100 Questions initiative under the Gates-funded R&I project, where CEPS and The GovLab have teamed up to ask: what are the most important questions that could truly advance women’s health innovation?